Podcastindex-org/podcast-namespace/README.md

    - `role` (optional) Where a known recipient isn't being set, allocate for a role such as player app, hosting company, index.
    - `type` (required) The type of destination this is.
 Currently, only "node" is supported.
    - `address` (optional) The address of the digital wallet or node that will receive payments.
 Not required for generic roles like player app, hosting company, index.
    - `split` (required suggest %) Defines a value which this payment destination represents.
 Payments will be sent to each destination in the "value" block, according to a run-time calculation made up of all applicable value blocks in the feed or per episode.
+Total value to be sent will be:
+   `(value to send) * (split) / (sum of splits)`

 <br><br>